Partial differential equation: Introduction and examples

 is not.
-It may be surprising that the two examples of harmonic functions are of such strikingly different form.
-This is a reflection of the fact that they are not, in any immediate way, special cases of a "general solution formula" of the Laplace equation.
-This is in striking contrast to the case of ordinary differential equations (ODEs) roughly similar to the Laplace equation, with the aim of many introductory textbooks being to find algorithms leading to general solution formulas.
-For the Laplace equation, as for a large number of partial differential equations, such solution formulas fail to exist.
+It may be surprising that these examples of harmonic functions are of such different forms.
+This is a reflection of the fact that they are not special cases of a "general solution formula" of Laplace's equation.
+This is in striking contrast to the case of many ordinary differential equations (ODEs), where many introductory textbooks aim to find methods leading to general solutions.
+For Laplace's equation, as for a large number of partial differential equations, such solution formulas do not exist.